eangelica2014/MobileMedicalDevices/example/README.md

 #Overview
-This example reads data (e.g., temperature via temperature sensor) from an Arduino and sends it to a web application hosted on a server somewhere.
-An iOS app then reads the data from the web application via JSON API.
+This example reads a temperature via temperature sensor that is connected to an Arduino.
+The temperature is sent to a web application via Wi-Fi on the Arduino.
+An iOS app pulls the data from the web application via JSON API and the temperatures are plotted on a graph.

-#Components of This Example
-1. Code for Arduino: `wifi_send_data`
-2. The web application: `temperatureweb`
-3. iOS application: `TemperatureGraphApp-iOS`

 #Requirements for Arduino
 1. Arduino (using Mega 2560)